Empress Ma (Han dynasty)

-Empress Ma (馬皇后, personal name unknown; late 30s – August 16, 79), formally Empress Mingde (明德皇后, literally, "the understanding and virtuous empress"), was an empress during the Eastern Han dynasty from 8 April 60 until 75, then empress dowager from that year till her death.
+Empress Ma (馬皇后, personal name unknown; late 30s (Note: According to Lady Ma's biography in Book of the Later Han, she was in her 40s when she died.) – August 16, 79), formally Empress Mingde (明德皇后, literally, "the understanding and virtuous empress"), was an empress during the Eastern Han dynasty from 8 April 60 (Note: According to Emperor Ming's biography in Book of the Later Han, Lady Ma was made empress on the jiazi day of the 2nd month of the 3rd year of the Yong'ping era of his reign; this corresponds to 8 Apr 60 in the Julian calendar.) until 75, then empress dowager from that year till her death.
 Her husband was Emperor Ming of Han.

 Family background and marriage to Crown Prince Zhuang

 The eventual Empress Ma was born to Emperor Guangwu's General Ma Yuan, known for his expeditions against Vietnamese rebellions and his exhortations on personal living, and his wife Lady Lin (藺夫人).
 Ma was a marquess, and Lady Ma was therefore born into comfort and wealth, as a member of a noble family.

 In 49, however, things would change.
-Ma, while on expedition against the Wulin tribes (in modern eastern Guizhou and northwestern Hunan), died during the campaign from a plague, which also killed a large number of his soldiers.
+Ma, while on expedition against the Wulin tribes (Note: in modern eastern Guizhou and northwestern Hunan), died during the campaign from a plague, which also killed a large number of his soldiers.
 After his death, Ma's deputy Geng Shu (耿舒), who had disagreed with Ma's strategy, and Emperor Guangwu's son-in-law Liang Song (梁松), who had prior grudges against Ma, falsely accused Ma of many crimes—most of which is unknown to us.
 Two specific accusations that are known are that Ma, by the route he took against the Wulin tribes, was responsible for the plague, and that he had, while on campaigns, embezzled pearls and rhinoceros horns.
-(The later accusation was a misunderstanding in that one of Ma's favorite foods—which he considered capable of warding off plagues—was Job's tears (Chinese pearl barley), which was produced in southern China and northern Vietnam, which Ma had transported in large quantities back to the capital Luoyang.)
+(Note: The later accusation was a misunderstanding in that one of Ma's favorite foods—which he considered capable of warding off plagues—was Job's tears (Chinese pearl barley), which was produced in southern China and northern Vietnam, which Ma had transported in large quantities back to the capital Luoyang.)
 Guangwu believed these false accusations and posthumously stripped Ma of his marquess title and fief, thus depriving the Ma family of its major source of income.

 The other noble families began to look down on the Ma family.
 Lady Ma had been previously engaged to marry a son of another noble family, the Dous.
 The Dous began to have second thoughts of the marriage, believing that Lady Ma was no longer worthy to marry their son.
 Ma's cousin Ma Yan (馬嚴) and mother Lady Lin were angered by the Dous' attitude, and resolved to dissolve the engagement and offer Lady Ma to Crown Prince Liu Zhuang as a consort instead.